SC slams Nupur Sharma for Prophet remark, says it led to unfortunate incidents in country | Law-Order

 - India

-The Supreme Court on Friday castigated suspended BJP leader Nupur Sharma for her ''disturbing'' remark against Prophet Mohammad, saying it has led to unfortunate incidents in the country The court said the remark was made either for cheap publicity, political agenda or some nefarious activities.
+Coming down heavily on suspended BJP leader Nupur Sharma for her ''disturbing'' remark against Prophet Mohammad, the Supreme Court on Friday said it led to unfortunate incidents and ignited emotions across the country.
+The court held the remark was made either for cheap publicity, political agenda, or some nefarious activities and said she should have apologized to the whole country.

+Sharma's remark against the Prophet, made during a TV debate, triggered protests across the country and invited sharp reactions from many Gulf countries.
+The BJP subsequently suspended her from the party.

+While refusing to entertain Sharma's plea for clubbing of FIRs lodged against her in various states for the controversial remark, a vacation bench of Justices Surya Kant and JB Pardiwala allowed her to withdraw the plea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)